iCodeSometime/asynchronize/readme.md

 ```

 ## Inspiration
-I got tired of writing this over and over
+I got tired of writing this over and over.
 ```Ruby
 def method_name(args)
   Thread.new(args) do |targs|